GeorgeHernandez/GeorgeHernandez/Opinions.md

     - Open politics because we should act courageously and enable prudent and tempered policies for society, in a just, fair, and transparent fashion.
 - Protein
     - I'm not a vegetarian but I try to eat more plants.
-    - Humans grow the fastest as babies, and breast milk is only 7% protein, so why do Americans eat diets with 3-4 times as much?
+    - Humans grow the fastest as babies, and breast milk is only 7% protein, so why do Americans eat diets with 3-4 times as much protein?
     - Animal-based protein uses far more resources than plant-based protein.
     - The amount of extra resources and animal suffering is astounding.
 - Vaccines